Mustang GT Borla S-Type vs ATAK Exhaust Sound ClipsLast Updated July 21, 2021 | Bill Tumas

 Choosing the right exhaust for your 2015-2017 Mustang GT can be frustrating and time-consuming.
 With exhaust being such a subjective modification, it's really up to you which exhaust sounds best.
 When it comes to Borla, one of the leading exhaust manufacturers for the Mustang, all of their exhaust systems sound great!
 But their two most popular systems are pretty evenly split down the middle when it comes to popularity - so you make the choice: S-Type or ATAK?

-There are a variety of aftermarket mods to improve the volume, tone, and performance of your 2015+ Mustang GT’s exhaust.
-Pick the best exhaust upgrade for your Mustang based on your budget, style, sound, and power preferences.
+Pick the best exhaust upgrade to improve the volume, tone, and performance of your S550 Mustang GT.
+This guide goes over options based on budget, style, sound, and power preferences.

 Ford Racing and Borla teamed together to produce this Stainless Steel Cat-Back Bolt-On Exhaust System that fits your 2015-2017 Mustang.
 It starts with a True X-Pipe, mandrel-bent tailpipes, a pair of Borla mufflers, and a set of polished 4-1/2” Ford Racing tips.
 This is a direct bolt-on for your 2015 Mustang and requires no cutting for installation.

 There's no doubt that the factory exhaust that comes on the 2015-2017 Mustang GT is quiet, restrictive and overall boring.
 That's where the Roush Axle-Back from Roush Performance steps in to provide better exhaust flow with a straight-through racing style muffler and an aggressive, throaty exhaust note.
 Find out how to install it in this guide!